-Food for Agile Thought’s issue #105—shared with 10,523 peers—covers continuous delivery, the growing commercialization of agile ideas — also know as business agility —, and helpful engineering practices like ‘skin in the game.’
+Food for Agile Thought’s issue #105—shared with 10,523 peers—covers continuous delivery, the growing commercialization of agile ideas — also known as business agility —, and helpful engineering practices like ‘skin in the game.’

 There is also an excellent post on the difference in mindset between amateurs and professionals.
 (The article is helpful for team-building as well as stakeholder issues.)